 As part of the November 2015 Spending Review, the Government announced that it would introduce flexibility for the period of the Spending Review for local authorities to use capital receipts from the sale of non-housing assets to fund the revenue costs of service reform and transformation.
 Guidance on the use of this flexibility was issued in March 2016 which applies to the financial years 2016/17 through to 2019/20.
-The Secretary of State has recently announced that this flexibility would be extended in to future years.
+In December 2017 the Secretary of State announced that this flexibility would be extended for a further 3 years (until 2021-2022).